A seal showing the scales of justice and the text “Expert Witness.”

 • Plaintiff’s or defendant’s own damages model or calculations (if produced)

-For a deeper look at deposition and trial readiness, see our post on litigation support services.
+For a deeper look at deposition and trial readiness, see our Expert Witness and Litigation Support page.

 Deposition and Trial: What Attorneys Should Expect From Their Expert

-A strong financial expert does more than produce a written report—they are a strategic partner throughout the litigation:
+A strong financial expert does more than produce a written report — they are a strategic partner throughout the litigation.
+Specifically, attorneys should expect their financial expert to:

-• Pre-deposition preparation: The expert reviews the opposing report, identifies weaknesses, and meets with counsel to anticipate lines of attack.
+• Review the opposing report, identify weaknesses, and meet with counsel to anticipate cross-examination lines of questioning

-• Deposition conduct: Answers are precise, measured, and confined to the expert’s actual opinions.
-The expert does not overreach or speculate beyond the data.
+• Provide answers that are precise, measured, and confined to the expert’s actual opinions without overstating certainty or speculating beyond the scope of the assignment

 Frequently Asked Questions